 Long-term NCYF holding, R.E.A.
 Holdings (www.rea.co.uk) is engaged in the cultivation of oil palms in the Indonesian province of East Kalimantan and in the production and sale of sustainable crude palm oil, and associated palm products, from the fruit harvested from its oil palms.
-We last discussed the holding in our June 2020 note, where we explained that, due to a low palm oil price, R.E.A. had suspended the dividends on its preference shares.
-We commented in our June 2020 note that the team at CQS felt that R.E.A.'s management was being cautious because of the low palm oil price, but with this recovering, it expects preference share dividends to resume later in 2020, which proved to be the case.
+In QuotedData's June 2020 note, it was stated that, due to a low palm oil price, R.E.A. had suspended the dividends on its preference shares.
+Then, the team at CQS felt that R.E.A.'s management was being cautious because of the low palm oil price, but with this recovering, it expects preference share dividends to resume later in 2020, which proved to be the case.